A Market Visit in Kota Kinabalu

 When I started TTLT, Discover Malaysia was the first trip I ever hosted.
 All these years later, the reasons I want to host travelers in Malaysia still ring true.

-Join me on our Discover Malaysia Trip and deep dive into the adventure of a lifetime.
+Join me on our trip to Malaysia and deep dive into the adventure of a lifetime.
 From experiencing the wildlife of the country’s eastern and western regions on jungle cruises and rainforest treks to experiencing local life as we shop in markets for tropical fruits and dine in family homes, to learning about Malaysia’s diverse cultural melting pot the best way we know how - food!

 Written by Annie Sim, Founder, CEO, and Discover Malaysia Tour Host